Copyright © University of Cambridge. All rights reserved.

 Why do this problem?

 is an opportunity for young children to solve a practical problem that involves sharing into groups of two and five, and even six.
 By introducing the problem within the context of baking, children might surprise you with the level of mathematics they can handle.
-Having high expectations of learners is key and this challenge
+Having high expectations of learners is a key attitude and this

-allows children to work at their own level.
+challenge allows children to work at their own level.
 Some might be keen to discuss cutting up biscuits, whereas others might be happy to have some 'left over', or some for another day, for example.
 You may be able to bake biscuits with the children so that they have the 'real thing', alternatively you could make salt dough cookies or cookies out of plasticene/play dough.
-Or, you could simply introduce the
+Or, you could simply

-context as a story and allow the children to create their own representations.
+introduce the context as a story and allow the children to create their own representations.

 You could read the book 'The Doorbell Rang' by Pat Hutchins before tackling this problem.